morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ```
 ID : ID 0e8d:7961 MediaTek Inc. Wireless_Device
 It is plug and play in kali but in windows, no, it comes with a small cd with the driver on it
-Does it have good range? : Meduim
+Does it have good range? : Medium
 Where did you order it : aliexpress / Any problems? : no
 Thermal problems? : from the adapters I tested before, this is the coolest one.
 I was surprised.
-Is it fast / what bands ? : everything is good and at described in the box (2.4ghz/5.0ghz) - editor's note: it does 6 Ghz as well.
+Is it fast / what bands ? : everything is good and at described in the box (2.4ghz/5.0ghz).
 Distro: kali 2023.3
 Kernel : 6.5.0-kali2-amd64
 Does it work with extension cable : yes, I'm using it with 2 extensions hub.